 Despite the bad news about a coming military destruction of America, there is good news.
 The good news is twofold:

 First, from Bible prophecy we can determine that, contrary to what the groups mentioned above predict, America's end is anything but soon or imminent.
 Revelation 14 shows that America's military defeat does not come until right before the Mark of the Beast is released.
 In other words, when the Great Tribulation starts in the middle of the 70th Week of Daniel.
-The 70th Week of Daniel has not even begun yet and nothing needed before it can begin has happened (Nuclear Middle East War, Third Temple, sacrifices for the Antichrist to stop, etc.).
-The defeat actually comes at the hands of the Antichrist and his “Ten Rulers” (Rev 17:16-17) himself, right before he sets up his own global military and financial empire to fill the void America leaves.
+The 70th Week of Daniel has not even begun yet.
+What's more, none of the 70th week prerequisite events have happened yet (Nuclear Middle East War, Third Temple, sacrifices for the Antichrist to stop, etc.).
+The defeat actually comes at the hands of the Antichrist and his “Ten Rulers” (Rev 17:16-17), right before he sets up his own global military and financial empire to fill the void America leaves.
 Revelation 17-18 depicts Babylon as a Whore riding or controlling the Beast which is why the Beast needs to remove her to be free.
-Prerequisite events that the Bible describes have not happened and leave no time for it to happen until near the end of this decade (at the earliest...and very possibly at some other year later than that).
+Prerequisite events that the Bible describes have not happened and leave no time for it to happen until near the end of the 2020's (at the earliest...and very possibly at some other year later than that).